 The yield changes this ratio, and this plays with a balance of extraction and strength of the shot.

-What does this mean?
 As you pull a shot, you’re continuously adding more water and therefore diluting or reducing the strength, but you are also simultaneously increasing how much coffee goodness you’ve pulled from the beans or the extraction.

 Obviously, there are limits to this, as if you let a shot run for a whole minute by the end, you would still be reducing the strength of the shot by pouring more and more water into the cup but no longer getting any more extraction.

 The beans have nothing more to give.
-The strength decreases at an ever-increasing rate, so that means that there’s some sort of sweet spot, and that sweet spot will depend entirely on your personal taste.
+The strength decreases at an ever-increasing rate, so that means that there’s some sweet spot, and that sweet spot will depend entirely on your personal taste.
 Again there’s no one answer.

 Like a one-two-three, a longer ratio will be weaker, but some find that it is sweeter and more balanced.
-You have to experiment.
+You have to experiment according to your taste.

-I recommend starting at a one to two ratios as a standard midpoint and adjusting from there, to your individual tastes.
+I recommend starting at a one to two ratio as a standard midpoint and adjusting from there, to your individual tastes.

 Let the shot run a little extra long, maybe 40 seconds, and this way, you can taste your way through the glasses and understand which flavors are introduced at each stage of the extraction.

 In this way, you can start to fine-tune your palate to whether you like the flavors of a longer or a shorter shot.

 Finally, we come to the grind size, which impacts the shot time.